enriqueseor/club-nautico-app/README.md

 1. Clone the repository
 2. Open the project on a Java IDE
 3. Build and run the project
+4. Javac compiler is not working for me (intelliJ), use eclipse one.
-4. Access the application in your web browser: http://localhost:8080/
+5. Access the application in your web browser: http://localhost:8080/

 ## License